We are your Vermont State Colleges.

 Vermont Technical College

-There are also tuition-free opportunities available at our schools through the Vermont Student Assistance Corporation (VSAC)!
+There is also a tuition-free opportunity available for CCV students through the Vermont Student Assistance Corporation (VSAC)!

-- 802 Opportunity Grants make it possible for any degree-seeking adult or traditional student with a family Adjusted Gross Income (AGI) of $50,000 or less to attend the Community College of Vermont tuition-free, beginning September 1, 2021.
-Contact VSAC to learn more!
+- 802 Opportunity Grants make it possible for any degree-seeking adult or traditional student with a family Adjusted Gross Income (AGI) of $75,000 or less to attend the Community College of Vermont tuition-free.
+Learn more at VSAC.org.

 While you’re here … did you know that exciting plans are on the horizon for our schools and our students?